-- (a) To prevent unnecessary delay in construction, the Historic Resources Administrator, or designee, may consider and decide applications for Certificates of Approval for projects located within the context areas of designated landmarks or historic districts, excluding those projects involving demolition of primary structures, new construction, building additions exceeding 20% of the existing building footprint, or upper-floor additions. - (b) To be eligible for a Certificate of Approval hereunder, a project must meet all the standards and guidelines of Sections 22-507 and 22-508 of this Article, as amended. - (c) If a project does not meet the standards and guidelines of Sections 22-507 and 22-507 of this Article, as amended, then the Historic Resources Administrator, or designee, will forward the application to Commission for review in accordance with Section 22-504 of this Article, as amended.
+- (a) To prevent unnecessary delay in construction or demolition, the Historic Resources Administrator, or designee, may consider and decide applications for Certificates of Approval for projects located in the context areas of designated landmarks or historic districts with the exception of demolition, new construction, building additions greater than 20% of the existing building footprint, or upper floor additions. - (b) To be eligible for a Certificate of Approval hereunder, a project must meet all the standards and guidelines of Sections 22-506 and 22-507 of this Article, as amended. - (c) If a project does not meet the standards and guidelines of Sections 22-506 and 22-507 of this Article, as amended, then the Historic Resources Administrator, or designee, will forward the application to the Historic Resources Commission for review in accordance with Section 22-503 of this Article, as amended.

-22-506 DENIAL OF A CERTIFICATE OF APPROVAL.
+22-505 DENIAL OF A CERTIFICATE OF APPROVAL.

-- (a) A denial of a Certificate of Approval by the Commission shall be accompanied by a statement of the reasons for the denial.
-The Commission may make recommendations to the applicant concerning changes, if any, in the proposed activity that would cause the Commission to reconsider its determination.
-The applicant may submit an amended application or reapply for a building permit that addresses the recommendations of the Commission.
-When such an application is submitted, the Historic Resources Administrator, or designee, may review and decide the application administratively and approve the building permit if it meets the standards and guidelines set forth in Sections 22-507 and 22-508 of this Article, as amended, meets or fulfills the recommendations of the Commission, and is otherwise in compliance with the City Code. - (b) Any person aggrieved by a determination by the Commission regarding a Certificate of Approval may submit, within 14 days of decision of the Commission, to the Department of Planning and Development Services a written Notice of Appeal.
-The written Notice of Appeal shall state succinctly why the applicant believes that the decision of the Commission is in error.
+(a) A denial of a Certificate of Approval by the Historic Resources Commission shall be accompanied by a statement of the reasons for the denial.
+The Historic Resources Commission may make recommendations to the applicant concerning changes, if any, in the proposed activity that would cause the Historic Resources Commission to reconsider its determination.
+The applicant may submit an amended application or reapply for a building or demolition permit that addresses the recommendations of the Historic Resources Commission.
+When such a permit is submitted, the Historic Resources Administrator, or designee, may review and decide the permit administratively and approve the permit if it meets the standards and guidelines set forth in Sections 22-506 and 22-507 of this Article, as amended, and meets or fulfills the recommendations of the Historic Resources Commission.

+(b) Any person aggrieved by a determination by the Historic Resources Commission regarding a Certificate of Approval may submit, within 14 days of decision of the Historic Resources Commission, to the Department of Planning and Development Services a written Notice of Appeal.
+The written Notice of Appeal shall state succinctly why the applicant believes that the decision of the Historic Resources Commission is in error.
 The Governing Body shall conduct a public hearing on such appeal within 45 days of the submission of the written notice of appeal.
-The Governing Body shall review the decision of the Commission de novo and its decision on the Certificate of Approval shall be the final decision of the City.
+The Governing Body shall review the decision of the Historic Resources Commission de novo and its decision on the Certificate of Approval shall be the final decision of the City.

-22-507 STANDARDS OF REVIEW.
+22-506 STANDARDS OF REVIEW.